| How

-to Obtain your Student Visa and study in the USA
+to Obtain your Student Visa and study in the USAThe Immigration

 and Nationality Act provides two nonimmigrant student